jayp/jayp-blog/content/posts/2020-04-08-on-changelogs.md

 - **Iterate with Customers**: A short window to get new features out means that we do not have the luxury to come up with grand plans, execute them, then reveal it to our customers.
-From our previous experiences (and failures), we've learnt that we were suckers for grand plans that didn't pan out.
+From our previous experiences (and failures), we've learnt that we are suckers for grand plans that don't pan out.
 With the current model, we descope feature work to something we can ship in a max of two days.
 Often, it means shipping half-baked features, but it still seems to be working for us.
 Most customers don't engage with new